-- 1.1 In 2022, the Government Department for Levelling-Up, Housing and Communities (DLUHC) awarded West Devon Borough Council (WDBC) £1 million of funding through the UK Shared Prosperity Fund (UKSPF).
-To access this funding, WDBC needed to develop a detailed 3-year investment plan, recognising local business and community needs and challenges, and pulling together a programme of activity that would meet these challenges. - 1.2 Through allocating funding directly to local authorities, the Government introduced a level of flexibility to UKSPF which hadn't been seen with previous programmes.
+- 1.1 In 2022, the Government Department for Levelling-Up, Housing and Communities (DLUHC) awarded South Hams District Council (SHDC) £1.06 million of funding through the UK Shared Prosperity Fund (UKSPF).
+To access this funding, SHDC needed to develop a detailed 3 year investment plan, recognising local business and community needs and challenges, and pulling together a programme of activity that would meet these challenges. - 1.2 Through allocating funding directly to local authorities, the Government introduced a level of flexibility to UKSPF which hadn't been seen with previous programmes.
 As a result of this flexibility, our UKSPF programme consists of a collection of projects designed to help our strategically important sectors to lead the way nationally on advancing decarbonisation activities, developing sustainable food and drink production methods, ensuring the resilience of our rural communities, and creating a testbed for new technologies.
 The approach to developing our UKSPF programme has enabled us to move away from generic support projects, and towards bespoke activities which will focus on delivering quality over quantity, having a positive impact on business productivity, innovation, and resilience.

-- 1.3 The investment plan was submitted at the start of August 2022 and the funding was awarded in December 2022.
-It was developed by officers in the Place and Economy team, in consultation with Members, businesses, community groups and business sector specialists.
-The investment plan aligned local priorities with wider Government strategic objectives, resulting in a golden thread of "clean growth and decarbonisation" running through our entire delivery programme.
-Projects within the investment plan were split into 3 key themes: - Active and Inclusive Travel £500,000 (includes a £120,000 contribution to the West Devon Transport Hub) - Agri-Tech and Regenerative Farming £265,000 - Business and Community Support £195,000 - 1.4 Since the awarding of UKSPF a variety of projects have been contracted to delivery partners, with several additional projects expected to go live over the next 6 months.
-A full breakdown of the projects can be found in the Programme Detail section of this report, below. - 1.5 Projects are reviewed and monitored on a quarterly basis and discussed at a partnership meeting.
+- 1.3 The programme was shaped by Members, businesses, community groups and business sector specialists and facilitated by the Place and Economy team.
+Member working sessions were held in 2022 which gave rise to the final proposals, which were then approved in January 2023 by the Executive and are now approved by Government and "locked in". - 1.4 The investment plan aligned local priorities with wider Government strategic objectives, resulting in a golden thread of "clean growth and decarbonisation" running through our entire delivery programme.
+Projects within the investment plan were split into 4 key themes: - Active and Inclusive Travel £152,000 - Agri-Tech and Regenerative Farming £265,000 - Marine Economy and Decarbonisation £400,000 - Business and Community Support £195,000 - 1.5 Since the awarding of UKSPF a variety of projects have been contracted to delivery partners, with several additional projects expected to go live over the next 6 months.
+A full breakdown of the projects can be found in the Programme Detail section of this report, below. - 1.6 Projects are reviewed and monitored on a quarterly basis and discussed at a partnership meeting.
 The first partnership meeting took place at the beginning of September 2023 (after originally being scheduled for July), with the next taking place at the end of October 2023.
-These meetings include members of the Place and Economy Team from WDBC, the economy portfolio holders from WDBC and South Hams District Council, all project delivery partners and Devon County Council (DCC).
-It is also suggested that an all-member briefing be arranged to give members the opportunity to meet with delivery partners and to find out more about specific projects and their beneficiaries. - 1.6 UKSPF programme progress is reported to Government on a 6 monthly basis.
+These meetings include members of the Place and Economy Team from SHDC, the economy portfolio holders from SHDC and West Devon Borough Council, all project delivery partners and Devon County Council (DCC).
+It is also suggested that an all member briefing be arranged to give members the opportunity to meet with delivery partners and to find out more about specific projects and their beneficiaries. - 1.7 UKSPF programme progress is reported to Government on a 6 monthly basis.
 The latest Government return was submitted at the end of October 2023.
 Funding is received annually with the most recent funding, for the 2023/24 financial year, received in July 2023.
 The programme ends in March 2025.